Back to Blog

 Proactive Touchpoint Calendar:

-• Monthly: Progress summaries, milestone previews, resource sharing
+• Monthly: Progress sums, milestone previews, resource shares

-• Quarterly: Strategic reviews, goal adjustments, ROI articulation
+• Quarterly: Strategic reviews, goal tweaks, ROI talks

 Renewal Conversation Frameworks